Special elements in lattices of semigroup varieties: Introduction

-The lattice \textbf{SEM} contains a number of wide and important sublattices (see~\cite[Section~1 and Chapter~2]{Shevrin-Vernikov-Volkov-09}).
+The lattice $\mathbb{SEM}$ contains a number of wide and important sublattices (see~\cite[Section~1 and Chapter~2]{Shevrin-Vernikov-Volkov-09}).
 It is natural to examine special elements in these sublattices.
-One of the most important sublattices of \textbf{SEM} is the lattice \textbf{Com} of all commutative semigroup varieties.
-It follows from results of~\cite{Burris-Nelson-71-finite} that this lattice contains an isomorphic copy of any finite lattice, and therefore does not satisfy any non-trivial lattice identity.
-On the other hand, the lattice \textbf{Com} is known to be countably infinite~\cite{Perkins-69} and can be characterized~\cite{Kisielewicz-94} (see also~\cite[Section~8]{Shevrin-Vernikov-Volkov-09}).
-Special elements in the lattice \textbf{Com} are examined in~\cite{Shaprynskii-11,Shaprynskii-12-mod-lmod,Vernikov-15+} where lower-modular, upper-modular, distributive, codistributive, standard, costandard and neutral elements of \textbf{Com} are completely determined and an essential information about modular elements of this lattice is obtained.
-As in the case of the lattice \textbf{SEM}, it turns out that an element of \textbf{Com} is standard if and only if it is distributive; is modular whenever it is lower-modular.
-This deep analogy between properties of special elements in the lattices \textbf{SEM} and \textbf{Com} is not accidental.
-As we will seen below, these similar results easily follow from some general fact concerning properties of special elements in lattices of subvarieties of overcommutative varieties (evidently, both the lattices \textbf{SEM} and \textbf{Com} are subvariety lattices of two `extremal' overcommutative varieties, namely the variety of all semigroups and the variety of all commutative semigroups respectively).
+One of the most important sublattices of $\mathbb{SEM}$ is the lattice $\mathbb{COM}$ of all commutative semigroup varieties.
+It follows from results of~\cite{Burris-Nelson-71-finite} that this lattice contains an isomorphic copy of any finite lattice, and therefore, does not satisfy any non-trivial lattice identity.
+On the other hand, the lattice $\mathbb{COM}$ is known to be countably infinite~\cite{Perkins-69} and can be characterized~\cite{Kisielewicz-94} (see also~\cite[Section~8]{Shevrin-Vernikov-Volkov-09}).
+Special elements in the lattice $\mathbb{COM}$ are examined in~\cite{Shaprynskii-11,Shaprynskii-12-mod-lmod,Vernikov-17} where lower-modular, upper-modular, distributive, codistributive, standard, costandard and neutral elements of $\mathbb{COM}$ are completely determined and an essential information about modular elements of this lattice is obtained.
+As in the case of the lattice $\mathbb{SEM}$, it turns out that an element of $\mathbb{COM}$ is standard if and only if it is distributive, and is modular whenever it is lower-modular.
+This deep analogy between properties of special elements in the lattices $\mathbb{SEM}$ and $\mathbb{COM}$ is not accidental.
+As we will seen below, these similar results easily follow from some general fact concerning properties of special elements in lattices of subvarieties of overcommutative varieties (evidently, both the lattices $\mathbb{SEM}$ and $\mathbb{COM}$ are subvariety lattices of two `extremal' overcommutative varieties, namely the variety of all semigroups and the variety of all commutative semigroups respectively).
 But this analogy does not extend to all types of special elements.
-In contrast with the case of \textbf{SEM}, the properties of being neutral and costandard elements of \textbf{Com} turn out to be not equivalent.
-One more difference between \textbf{SEM} and \textbf{Com} is that, in the latter lattice, an element is upper-modular if and only if it is codistributive.
-Interrelations between types of elements in the lattice \textbf{Com} are shown in Fig.~\ref{relations Com}.
-No interrelations between types of elements in \textbf{Com} not specified in Fig.~\ref{relations Com} hold.
-As in the case of the lattice \textbf{SEM}, corresponding examples may be easily extracted from results formulated below.{
+In contrast with the case of $\mathbb{SEM}$, it turns out that the properties of being neutral and costandard elements of the lattice $\mathbb{COM}$ are not equivalent, whereas the properties of being codistributive and upper-modular elements of this lattice are, on the contrary, equivalent.
+Interrelations between types of elements in the lattice $\mathbb{COM}$ are shown in Fig.~\ref{relations COM}.
+We do not mention cancellable elements in this figure because there no any information about these elements in the lattice $\mathbb{COM}$ so far (except necessary conditions for modular elements of the lattice $\mathbb{COM}$ that evidently are also necessary conditions for cancellable elements of this lattice).
+No interrelations between types of elements in $\mathbb{COM}$ not specified in Fig.~\ref{relations COM} hold.
+As in the case of the lattice $\mathbb{SEM}$, corresponding examples may be easily extracted from results formulated below.{

 }